nikko9196/aws-architecture/Part III/Answer.md

 - 6: Requested data getting from DynamoDB is returned back to the second Lambda function.

-- 7: The second Lambda function will check whether the latest fetched data is new or not by comparing the links of two articles because that is a unique identifier to each news/article.
+- 7: The second Lambda function will check whether the latest fetched data is new or not by comparing the links of two articles because that is a unique identifier for each news/article.

 - 8: If data is new, it will be saved to DynamoDB.
 Otherwise, the data will be ignored.

 **Handling incident:**

-- Also, if the execution fails, it will trigger the AWS SNS to send the messages to notify developers of the company about the issues.
+- Also, if the execution fails, it will trigger the AWS SNS to send messages to notify developers of the company about the issues.